SovereignCloudStack/k8s-cluster-api-provider/README.md

   ``--context=${CLUSTERNAME}-admin@$CLUSTERNAME`` to ``kubectl`` (with the default ``~/.kubernetes/config`` config file) or ``export KUBECONFIG=$CLUSTERNAME.yaml``\
   to talk to the workload cluster.
+* The subdirectory ``~/$CLUSTERNAME/deployed-manifests.d/`` will contain the deployed manifests for reference (and in case of nginx-ingress also to facilitat a full cleanup).
+* The directory ``~/k8s-cluster-api-provider/`` contains a checked out git tree from the SCS project.
+It can be updated (``git pull``) to receive the latest fixes.
+This way, most incremental updates do not need the recreation of the management node (and thus also not the recreation of your workload clusters).
 * The installaton of the openstack integration, cinder CSI, metrics server and nginx ingress controller is done via the ``bin/apply_*.sh`` scripts that are called from ``create_cluster.sh``.
 You can manually call them as well -- they take